 "… Was it bad?"

-"Nah.
-Usual shinobi injuries, although I'm surprised your brother got that injured.
-He also got poisoned, but his fever should be gone by now and he should be able to run about and do the things he usually does by sundown.
-He still has to take it easy until tomorrow to make sure his injuries completely heal up."
+"Nothing he won't survive from.
+Although I'm surprised your brother got that injured.
+He also got poisoned, but his fever should be gone today and he should be able to run about in a couple of days.
+He still has to take it easy for two weeks at least, especially with his left arm and ribs."

 "Did nii-san say how he got injured?"

 "I think that's pretty much obvious.
-You get attacked with sharp, pointy objects and you get pierced and slashed."
+You get attacked with sharp, pointy objects and you get pierced and slashed.
+Don't dodge a hit?
+Broken bones."

 "Sakura," Sasuke's warning-laced voice made the kunoichi laugh.